-In order to assure the utmost quality for our clients, Lightning Master Corporation (LMC) designs its structural lightning protection systems and components to meet the requirements of NFPA 780.
+In order to assure the utmost quality for our clients, Lightning Master Corporation (LMC) designs its structural lightning protection systems and components to meet the requirements of NFPA 780, UL96A, API545, API 2003 and/or Lightning Master practices.
 As part of our standards, we rigorously employ our QA/QC program to ensure the integrity & effectiveness of our lightning protection systems.
-When maintenance is performed, structures added or theft of materials from sites, LMC highly encourages followup QA/QC inspections on all sites were the Lightning Master Systems are installed.
+When maintenance is performed, structures added or theft of materials from sites, LMC highly encourages follow-up QA/QC inspections on all sites where the Lightning Master Systems are installed.
 This is to insure the lightning & static protection systems have not been compromised in any way leaving your facility vulnerable to an incident.
 LMC’s Quality Control Maintenance Program revolves around our customer’s site specific needs.
 Dependent on the complexity and number of sites, LMC will work with our clients to develop the most effective and efficient program possible.

 As a follow-up to our initial installation, we offer 6 month, 12 month or 2 year maintenance QC programs.
 Each program involves a detailed site review, inspection of our air terminals, bonding/grounding, and corrosion evaluation.
 The LMC Inspector will use the original installation photos and completion forms to note any changes, add-ons, or work that might have affected the integrity of the lightning protection system.
 Our Inspector will: